stephenjblanco/rustDFS/example/README.md

 └─────────────────┘ └─────────────────┘ └─────────────────┘
 ```

 The cluster is configured with a replica count of 2.
-This means that for any write, there will be 1 primary node and 2 replicas.
+This means that for any block written, there will be 1 primary node and 2 replicas.
 All nodes communicate over a shared `rustdfs` bridge network.

 ## Running